VarmaDev390/projectCartoon/README.md

 ```

 ## Usage
-**Start a New Chat**: From the main dashboard, select "New Chat" to initiate a conversation with the chatbot.
+**Start a New Chat**: From the main dashboard, select "New Chat" to initiate a conversation with the chatbot.</br>
-**Ask About a Character**: Type in prompts like "Tell me about Mickey Mouse" or "What are Bugs Bunny's catchphrases?" to receive character-specific information.
+**Ask About a Character**: Type in prompts like "Tell me about Mickey Mouse" or "What are Bugs Bunny's catchphrases?" to receive character-specific information.</br>
-**Switch Between Chats**: Use the chat session manager to switch between ongoing conversations or revisit previous chats.
+**Switch Between Chats**: Use the chat session manager to switch between ongoing conversations or revisit previous chats.</br>